A Safe Place To Sleep

 Car seats should just be used for travel – they are not suitable for babies to sit in for long periods.
 They can make it harder for your baby to keep their oxygen at a safe level.
 They are not good for developing spines.

 Car seat manufacturers recommend the 2 Hour Rule.
-This means young babies should spend no longer than 2 hours in a car seat in a 24 hour period.
-If you are travelling a distance you should stop for breaks and get the baby out of the seat.
+This means babies should spend no longer than 2 hours in a car seat in a 24 hour period.
+If you are travelling a distance you should stop for breaks and get your baby out of their seat.

 It is important that slings are used safely.
 Follow the Sling Safety Checklist when choosing and using a carrier.